mbokil/vue3-vite-containerized-app/README.md

 ### Compile, Build a docker image, and run

 ```
-# Install docker first if not installed
+# Install docker first if not installed - one time
 brew install docker

 docker build -t my-app .
 docker run -d -p 3000:3000 --env-file config/.env my-app
 ```

 ### Compile and Minify for Production